AronYoung414/Rebuttal-Letter-for-AAMAS-2026/Rebuttal.md

 ## Reviewer 7xAW:
 We sincerely thank the reviewer for the careful reading of our paper and the positive assessment of both the theoretical contributions and the empirical evaluation.
-We thank the reviewer for recognizing the thoroughness of our empirical study.
 We will further strengthen the presentation in the revised manuscript.

 ## Reviewer arPd:
-We thank the reviewer for the thoughtful and detailed feedback, and for recognizing the relevance, clarity, and organization of our work.
+We thank the reviewer for the detailed feedback.
 We address all raised concerns below and will incorporate the suggested improvements in the revised manuscript.

 * [TI-OI-Dec-POMDPs] We will clarify that our work studies observation-independent Dec-POMDPs in the introduction and preliminary.
 The reviewers are correct that section 3.2 and 3.3 (“Inferring Environment State Sequence” and “Estimating Environment Secrets”) assume both transition-independence and observation-independence.
 We will highlight the assumptions in the introduction.
 Section 3.1 (“Inferring Latent State Sequence”) does not require transition independence, and only assumes only conditional independence of observations (Assumption 1).
 We will clarify this distinction in the revision.